 Join CAPA!
 We are only as strong as our members, and as a representative organization, the more PAs we represent, the stronger our voice is!
 Check out additional membership benefits here.

 Check out what's going on with the Governmental Affairs Committee.

 Start a conversation with your personal state legislators!
 Effective legislation depends on relationships.
 We encourage you to start conversations about PAs and PA practice with your State Senators and Representatives, and build upon these relationships when PA-specific legislation is being considered.
-Find your State Senator and Representative here.
+Check out our Grassroots Advocacy efforts here.

 Attend the annual CAPA at the Capitol event during the Colorado legislative session.
 Stay tuned for details for the 2021 event!